 - you have symptoms of the illness — even if your symptoms are mild; or

-- you have recovered from COVID-19 and develop new symptoms of COVID-19 at least 12 weeks after you have completed your isolation time; or
+- you have recovered from COVID-19 and develop new symptoms of COVID-19, regardless of whether you have had contact with a confirmed case; or

 - you have been advised to do so by a health professional

 CHECK YOUR SYMPTOMS — Use the COVID-19 Symptom and Antiviral Eligibility Checker to find out if you need medical help.

 There are 2 types of tests used to diagnose COVID-19 in Australia: polymerase chain reaction (PCR) tests and rapid antigen tests (RATs).

 - you’re at risk of severe COVID-19 illness